֍ Huyton appears in the Domesday Book as 'Hitune'

 ֍ First Artisan and Craft Market to feature in Huyton Village on Saturday 25th September 2021

-֍ B&M discount store open their new retail premises in Cavendish Walk - 7th May 2022
+֍ Discount retailer B&M open a new larger store in Cavendish Walk – May 2022